 The Campus Community Award, separate from the President’s Scholarship, pays for room and board on campus under certain conditions, including the requirement of active engagement in community life.

 “Room” is defined as any Residential Commons/double occupancy only on campus, in the Daniel House, in the Multicultural House, or in the Service House.
 The Campus Community Award does not pay for Greek Housing, SMU apartments, single rooms, or any off-campus living.

-“Board” is defined as SMU Meal Plans: All Access 7 Plan plus $200 Flex, or Block 150 plus $500 Flex.
-First-years and sophomores are required to choose All Access 7 plus $200 Flex only; juniors and seniors can choose one of the two plans listed above.
+“Board” is defined as SMU Meal Plans: The Works plus $200 Flex, or Block 150 plus $500 Flex.
+First-years and sophomores are required to choose The Works plus $200 Flex only; juniors and seniors can choose one of the two plans listed above.
 Seniors also have the option to choose Senior Block 50 plus $500 Flex.

-Summer Courses at the SMU-in-Taos and SMU Dallas campuses, and during Jan-term at the Dallas and SMU- in-Taos campuses: The President’s Scholarship does not cover summer courses on SMU campuses or courses during Jan-term.
+Intersession Courses at the SMU-in-Taos and SMU Dallas campuses: The President’s Scholarship does not cover summer courses on SMU campuses or courses during Jan Term.
 The Office of Financial Aid can provide some scholarship support under certain conditions.
-If you are planning on attending summer school, you will be required to complete a summer application and enroll in, and complete, six hours to be eligible for institutional aid.
+If you are planning on participating in summer courses, you will be required to complete a summer application and enroll in, and complete, six hours to be eligible for institutional aid.
 Please see your financial aid advisor to review your summer aid eligibility.